-The ASC offers a number of special programs for undergraduates.
-For example, a limited number of incoming freshmen who would benefit from academic support activities are invited to attend an academically intensive five-week, residential Summer Enrichment Program.
-This program helps selected freshmen become acclimated to the campus, giving them an opportunity to take part in mathematics and English courses and other enrichment activities.
-Incoming freshmen, accepted to the University of Delaware through the Parallel Program, also may attend this session through the Summer Qualifier Program to earn a place on the Newark campus Students demonstrate their readiness to begin their freshman year on the main campus by successfully completing the Summer Enrichment Program.
+The Summer Enrichment Program, an academically intensive five-week residential program, is offered to a limited number of incoming freshmen who have been accepted to the University and who would benefit from these academic support activities prior to their first semester.
+This program enables selected freshmen to become acclimated to the campus, giving them an opportunity to take course work in mathematics, English, and study skills and to participate in a variety of academic support and enrichment activities.
+Incoming freshmen accepted to the University of Delaware through the Parallel Program also may attend this session through the Summer Qualifier Program to earn a place on the Newark campus.
+Students demonstrate their readiness to begin their freshman year on the main campus by successfully completing the Summer Enrichment Program.

-The John Henry Taylor Scholars Program is designed specifically for African American and Hispanic students pursuing degrees in the fields of mathematics and science John Henry Taylor Scholars participate in individual and group tutorials, mentoring, study skills, undergraduate research and enrichment activities.
-The program assists academically able students, and provides opportunities for leadership.
+The John Henry Taylor Scholars Program is designed specifically for African American and Hispanic students pursuing degrees in the fields of mathematics and science.
+John Henry Taylor Scholars are given the opportunity to participate in individual and group tutorials, mentoring, study skills, undergraduate research and enrichment activities.
+The program is designed to assist academically-able students, and provides opportunities for leadership.
 John Henry Taylor Scholars are invited to begin their studies in the Summer Enrichment Program.